audioverse-org/audioverse-next/knowledge.md

 - Use npm as package manager
 - Keep dependencies up to date
 - Run `npm audit` to check for vulnerabilities

+### GraphQL Data Flow

+The project follows a depth-first approach to GraphQL data requirements:

+1. Leaf Components
+   - Define fragments for their exact data needs
+   - Live in `.graphql` files alongside component
+   - Example: A Card component defines what fields it needs to render

+2. Parent Components
+   - Compose child fragments into larger fragments
+   - Add any additional fields they need
+   - Example: A CardList composes multiple Card fragments plus pagination fields

+3. Query Composition
+   - Server-Side Queries:
+     - Live alongside page containers
+     - Compose fragments from organisms and templates
+     - Used in getServerSideProps/getStaticProps
+     - Example: `src/containers/blog.graphql`
+   - Client-Side Queries:
+     - Live alongside the component using the data
+     - Compose fragments needed by that component tree
+     - Used with auto-generated Tanstack Query hooks
+     - Example: `src/components/organisms/preferencesForm.graphql`

+Benefits:
+- Components are self-contained with their data requirements
+- Types flow naturally up the component tree
+- Easier to maintain as data needs change
+- Prevents over-fetching by being explicit
+- Enables efficient query composition

 ## Project Structure